 Packing basics

-Before we start, I have three foundation rules when it comes to packing for any destination, for any amount of time.
+Before we start, I have five foundation rules when it comes to packing for any destination, for any amount of time.

 - Choose a colour palette and stick to it, because you want everything to mix and match as much as possible.
 This will reduce the overall volume you need to pack.

-- Select natural fabrics as much as possible, because they are breathable and therefore need washing less often—think cotton, linen, silk, merino wool, cashmere and alpaca.
-The only exception is for rainwear, swimwear and items you need to be waterproof.
+- Select natural fabrics as much as possible, because they are breathable and therefore need washing less often—think cotton, linen, silk, wool, cashmere, alpaca and more.
+The only exception is for rainwear, swimwear and items you need to be waterproof which will tend to be nylon, polyester or some other synthetic.

 The 3-2-1 travel capsule wardrobe formula

-Three tops – I like to mix it up with one long sleeve, one short sleeve and one tank to give me options for varying weather or even layering the pieces together if need be.
+Three tops – I like to mix it up with one long sleeve, one short sleeve and one tank to give me options for varying weather or layering the pieces together if need be.
 All your tops need to work with all your bottoms.
-(Tops thrifted through Thredup)
+(Items pictured are a Grana silk tank, Camixa linen button-up and thrifted light cotton knit).

 Two bottoms – Remember we are packing for a seven-day block only, so if all three tops can be mixed and matched with your two bottoms, you have six days-worth of outfits already.
-I like to have one long and one short bottom, for example a pair of shorts and long linen pants or jeans.
-(Jeans pictured from Patagonia.
-Silk shorts and capris from Grana)
+I like to have one long and one short bottom.
+(Examples pictured are a pair of cotton ankle pants and pair of Grana silk shorts.

 One dress or jumpsuit – A one-piece outfit that you can take from day to evening by changing up your accessories – shoes, bag and jewellery.
 (Dress pictured above is Marc by Marc Jacobs thrifted through Thredup)

-One swimsuit, sarong, sunglasses and hat – Select one swimsuit and a sarong or coverup, along with one pair of sunglasses and a hat.
-(Swimsuit and sarong pictured from Jets by Jessika Allen)
+One swimsuit, coverup, sunglasses and hat – Select one swimsuit and a sarong or coverup, along with one pair of sunglasses and a hat.
+(Swimsuit pictured from Jets by Jessika Allen and coverup which can double as a light dress is by Strand Australia)

 Unlimited – Underwear, socks and small accessories such as jewellery, sunglasses and lightweight scarves are unlimited but remember you are only packing for 7-days.